H&M is one of fashion’s biggest polluters. Now its foundation is on a $100 million quest to save the planet

 The team decided to tackle blended fabrics—like cotton mixed with polyester—which make up 90% of garments but are notoriously difficult to recycle because the fibers are so tightly wound together.
 Some solutions sacrifice one fiber to recover the other.
 Others use chemicals to dissolve the fabric, then separate the different polymers, but this introduces new problems.
 “While trying to solve an old problem, you create a new problem because now you have a chemical waste stream you have to deal with,” Keh says.

 What makes the Green Machine so effective is its simplicity.
 Rather than introducing toxic chemicals, it uses hydrothermal technology to break cloth into fibers, which can be recovered.
 The water in the machine can be used over and over again in an efficient closed loop system.
-When it’s up and running at an industrial scale, it will be able to process 100 tons of fabric a day.
+When it’s fully up and running, it will be able to process at least 1.5 tons of fabric a day.

 This is a relatively inexpensive solution.
 Keh says using recycled polyester from the Green Machine costs only two cents more per T-shirt than using new polyester, and HKRITA is working to drive down the price further.
 This matters because fashion brands are price sensitive; for recycled fibers to be widely adopted, they must be competitive with virgin ones.
 “Polyester is so very, very cheap,” says Bang.
 “But this approach simply recovers the fibers and respins them, which allows us to stay competitive.
 If we’re talking about doing this at scale, we need to make sustainable fabrics available to everyone, not just a premium for a few of us.”